JanetRossini/JanetRossini.github.io/index.md

 ---
 date: "2024-04-01-1100"
+title: Welcome!
 ---

-# Welcome!

-Thigns are just getting started, so there isn't much of interest here right now.
+Things are just getting started, so there isn't much of interest here right now.
 Or possibly, ever.